-An online yellow pages company is offering independent sales organizations and sales agents a bundle of marketing tools to promote to merchants.
+An online yellow pages company is offering ISOs and agents a bundle of marketing tools to promote to merchants.

 “Our ideal customer is the merchant that either doesn’t know what to do online or doesn’t have time to do it,” says Brad Daniel, Real Local Pages president.